Education Medical Students and Residents IMFR

 Integrative Medicine Fellowship in Residency

-To date over 50 fellows have graduated from the six pilot sites, several article have been published describing results of the program, and an additional university has joined the model.
+To date over 50 fellows have graduated from the six pilot sites, several articles have been published describing results of the program, and an additional university has joined the model.

 Current partner institutions: